sourcegraph/codenotify/README.md

 ##### GITHUB_TOKEN

-The default configuration above uses [automatic token authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#about-the-github_token-secret), but there are some limitations with this method of authentication:
-* Codenotify will not be able to mention teams.
+The default configuration above uses [automatic token authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#about-the-github_token-secret), but a limitation with this method of authentication is that Codenotify will not be able to mention teams.
-* Codenotify will fail when run on repository forks.

-If you want Codenotify to be able to mention teams or if you want Codenotify to be able to run on forks, then you need to:
+If you want Codenotify to be able to mention teams, then you need to:
 1. Create a [personal access token](https://github.com/settings/tokens) with the following permissions:
     * `read:org` is necessary to mention teams
     * `repo` is necessary if you want to use Codenotify with private repositories.
 Otherwise, `public_repo` is sufficient.